Acta Universitatis Danubius. Œconomica, Vol 12, No 2 (2016)

 6. References

 Azapagic, A. et al. (2004).
-Developping framework for sustainable development indicators for the mining and minerals industry.
+Developping a framework for sustainable development indicators for the mining and minerals industry.
 Journal of cleaner production, Elsevier.

 Brown, L.R.
 (1987).
 Analyzing the demographic trap, published in State of the world: a Worldwatch Institute report on progress toward a sustainable society.
 New York: W.W.
 Norton, pp. 20-37.